Weighted dependency graphs: Introduction

 Our first example deals with uniform random pair partitions of a $2n$ element set.
 This model is the starting point of the configuration model in random graph theory (see {\em e.g.} \cite[Chapter 9]{JansonRandomGraphs}) and has also recently appeared in theoretical physics \cite{CourtielYeats:Random_Chord_Diagrams}.

 We consider the number of {\em crossings} in such a random pair partitions.
 This is a natural statistics in the combinatorics literature, see {\em e.g.} \cite{CrossingsNestings}.
 A central limit theorem for this statistics has been given by Flajolet and Noy \cite{FlajoletNoy:CLT_Crossings}.
 We give an alternate proof of this result (see \cref{ThmAsympNormPP}) that does not rely on the explicit formula for the generating function.
+Our method can be extended to give a central limit theorem for the number of $k$-crossings, for which no explicit generating function is available, but, for simplicity of notation in this first example, we only treat the case of crossings.